 These academic policies and procedures apply across all programs and guide instruction at Antioch University Los Angeles.
-Information about additional policies specific to each individual academic program is found in that program's section of this Catalog.
+Information about additional policies specific to each individual academic program is found in that program's section of this handbook.
 Policies and procedures for the quarter-based programs (Bachelors, MANM, MAP, and EDUCATION) often differ substantially from the semester-based programs (MFA in Creative Writing and USMA).
 Students are advised to familiarize themselves with the information in this section and in the section specific to their program.

 AULA LEARNING OBJECTIVES AND ACADEMIC STANDARDS

 The University's mission stresses preparing students for the complexities of today's diverse societies.
 AULA's educational programs foster personal and collective agency, socially conscious leadership, and global citizenship through experiential learning and reflective practice combined with dynamic scholarship.
 In keeping with this mission, the Antioch University Los Angeles community has adopted the following learning objectives as a yardstick of success.

 The AULA student will be able to: